Mitchell's Motorplex

 4. No racing springs (lowering) or shocks allowed.
 Springs may be heated, clamped or use spring rubbers.

-Rear control arms should be stock but may be braced / strengthened / repaired.
+Rear control arms must be stock but may be braced / strengthened / repaired.
 No

 aftermarket.